At TFX we've been doing taxes for U.S. expats for over 25 years

-Please note that there are no 'almost-dormant' corporations (just like one can not be almost pregnant).
-Any business activity occurring during the year would make it non-dormant and require preparation of a complete Form 5471.
+PLEASE NOTE that there are no 'almost-dormant' corporations (just like one can not be almost pregnant).
+Failure to meet one condition would make it non-dormant and require preparation of a complete Form 5471.

 Preparation of Form 5471 is one of the most complicated and formidable challenges faced by tax preparers.
 Unfortunately even most professionals do not know how to handle it and may require help.
 If you believe that you need assistance with this particular form, we would be glad to help out.
 Please contact us to find out how we can help.